ecorkevin/animal-kingdom/README.md

 So, we created a model for Animal.
 I threw some arbitrary defaults on it (4 legs, 1 life, and not rabid).
-Backbone allows us to set up a urlRoot here, which will magically call certain endpoints when we do actions on the model.
+Backbone allows us to set up a urlRoot here, which will magically call certain endpoints when we perform actions on the model.
 For example, when we `save` our model, it will call a POST to the urlRoot.

 ## Views